DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 *   SYMLINK-y-$(INSTPATH): A list of files to be installed in $(INSTPATH).
     The files must be available from VPATH and will be linked (symbolically) in  $(RTE_OUTPUT)/$(INSTPATH).
-    This variable can be used in almost any Intel®  DPDK Makefile.
+    This variable can be used in almost any DPDK Makefile.

 *   PREBUILD: A list of prerequisite actions to be taken before building.
 The user should use +=  to append data in this variable.